 How to Get Into University in Spain as an International Student

-Spain has 83 universities – 50 public and 33 private – offering more than 2,000 degree courses.
+Spain has 86 universities – 50 public and 36 private – offering more than 2,000 degree courses.
 International students can apply to any of them, but note that the entry requirements may differ depending on which region the university is in.
-As you would expect, Madrid and Barcelona have some of the country’s (and Europe’s) top-rated institutions, but there are plenty of other highly-regarded universities around Spain – including one of the world’s oldest universities in Salamanca.
+As you would expect, Madrid and Barcelona have some of the country’s (and Europe’s) top-rated institutions, but there are plenty of other highly-regarded universities around Spain – including one of the world’s oldest universities in Salamanca and institutions in popular destinations for international students, like Valencia and Malaga.

 If you’re interested in going to university in Spain, this guide will help you understand a bit more about what choices you have and how to apply.
-If you enroll on an Expanish University Pathway Program, you don’t need to worry too much about some of the details – they are designed specifically to help get you into a university in Spain, including help with all the bureaucratic requirements.
+If you enroll on a long-term Spanish course with Expanish, our advisors will be able to offer guidance and support on how to get a student visa for Spain and other bureaucratic requirements.

-You can request a free consultation with our Expanish academic advisors to learn more about your university options in Spain.
+You can also request a free consultation with our Expanish academic advisors to learn more about your university and long-term Spanish course options in Spain.

 The university application process differs depending on where you completed your secondary education and where you want to study in Spain.
 In all cases, it is vital to check what specific admission requirements your chosen university has for the course you wish to study.
 You should specifically check: